(TROSE pee um)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience constipation, dry mouth, blurred vision, or fatigue.
-Have patient report immediately to prescriber severe dizziness, passing out, lack of sweat, confusion, hallucinations, urinary retention, or painful urination (HCAHPS).
+• Patient may experience dry mouth, headache, blurred vision, or fatigue.
+Have patient report immediately to prescriber severe dizziness, passing out, lack of sweat, confusion, hallucinations, difficult urination, severe constipation, vision changes, eye pain, severe eye irritation, angioedema, or painful urination (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.